Serverless blockchain indexing framework for processing and indexing multi-chain events

 That’s it!
 You have successfully indexed ERC20 Transfer events from Ethereum.

-For multi-chain, it's as simple as subscribing to multiple chains in the subscribe array.
-This could be any event from any chain, bitcoin or ethereum, it doesn't matter.
-For more examples, check out the examples directory with E2E tests covering various scenarios.
+This could be any event from any chain, bitcoin or ethereum, it doesn’t matter.

 import { BIP122Block, EIP155Block, Subscribe } from '@vetum/origami/program';